When To Go And Where In East Africa

 - Western Serengeti: By early July the wildebeest and zebra herds have arrived in the western Serengeti and the Grumeti Reserves.
 Not only are big cats highly visible at this time but this is when the herds have to cross crocodile-infested rivers – prepare for Jurassic-style drama.

-- Masai Mara: By mid-August, the herds have flooded Kenya’s Masai Mara where they remain until early October.
-This is when game viewing in the Masai Mara is at its peak.
+- Maasai Mara: By mid-August, the herds have flooded Kenya’s Maasai Mara where they remain until early October.
+This is when game viewing in the Maasai Mara is at its peak.

-- Gorilla trekking in Uganda & Rwanda: If you can’t go gorilla trekking in January and February, the next best option is to go in the relatively dry months of June to August.
+- Gorilla trekking in Uganda & Rwanda: If you can’t go gorilla trekking in January and February, or between March and May, the next best option is to go in the relatively dry months of June to August.

 - Mount Kilimanjaro: September is a great month to climb Kilimanjaro but so are July and August if you don’t mind colder temperatures.